tsoeiroecore/github-issues-search/README.md

 Please, consider the following:
 - For scaling purporses, projects in this solution can be containerized applications;
 - Some kind of resilience (retry logic/circuit breaker) can be used in the interaction between components.
 Transaction and network errors can be mitigated adding some of these strategies;
 - APM monitoring tools (Elastic, NewRelic, Dynatrace, Prometheus etc,,), health checks and logging are also used for better observability.
-They make it easier tracking correlation between requests and checking overall operational status of services.
+They make it easier tracking correlation between requests and checking overall operational status of services;
+- Also, to avoid any kind of latency and network issues, consider databases and all services are in the same cloud;
+- For security reasons, "api-github-search" is not exposed to the internet.
+It should be accessed through a gateway;